Tools

 Desk Research & User Feedback

 Before diving into the design process, I spent time using the app to understand the user experience and identify what the interface was missing.
-As an avid reader who enjoys unwinding each with a good book, I associate reading with calmness and relaxation, valuing the simplicity of the experience.
+As an avid reader who enjoys unwinding each with a good book, I associate reading with calmness and relxation, valuing the simplicity of the experience.
 Consistent with many reviews on the App Store, I found myself overwhemed by the app’s complex functionality and the abundance of irrelevant book recommendation sections.
-This highlighted the need for a more streamlined and user-friendly design to enhance the overall reading experience.
+This highlighted the need for a more streamlined and user-friendly deisgn to enhance the overall reading experience.

-“I do not like how Amazon Kindle app automatically opens to home page forcing you to see a bunch of garbage…I want to go directly to my library and read.”
+“I do not like how the Amazon Kindle app automatically opens to the home page, forcing you to see a bunch of garbage.
+I want to go directly to my library and read.”

-2. Synthesis – User Personas
+2. User Persona

 3. Ideation